Click for large version (PDF, 12MB)

 Over the years, we did think about moving elsewhere, and we looked at some new estates as they were developing, but in the end, the solid construction of our house, and more importantly, the friendliness of our neighbours of many years’ standing deterred us, and we have never regretted the decision to remain firmly implanted in Roebuck Park.

 Click here to view a high resolution version of a photo of Roebuck Park from the 1950s.
-We believe this photo was taken by Rex Roberts, a photographer who lived on Larchfield Road.
+We believe this photo was taken by a resident from Larchfield Road, (Hans Cassini?), who worked with Rex Roberts Photography.

 Comments, photos and other memoirs welcome!